Kasui92/omaforge/README.md

 >
 >For the same reason, **this repository has been archived**, and no further commits are planned until the situation with the extension becomes clearer.
 Should the project become active again or the issues resolved, reopening and resuming work will be reconsidered.

 Omaforge can be considered a personalized derivative of [Omakub](https://omakub.org), the one-liner tool that turns a fresh Ubuntu install into a modern development environment.
-It takes Omakub a step further, transforming GNOME with [Forge](https://github.com/forge-ext/forge) into a tiling-like, streamlined workspace — minimal, opinionated, and developer-focused, inspired by [Omarchy](https://omarchy.org).
+It takes Omakub a step further, transforming GNOME with [Forge](https://github.com/forge-ext/forge) into a tiling-like, streamlined workspace, inspired by [Omarchy](https://omarchy.org).

 This is an **experiment**, a concept to demonstrate that it is possible to deeply customize GNOME.